cloudspaces/BenchBox/README.md

 # Install

 BenchBox can be setup as follow, there are two roles, master or slave, the master deploy the manager server, while the slave are holding the experimentation instances of BenchBox:

-1. Clone the benchBox repository at each of the machines that will be the master host and launch the manager service.
+1. Clone the benchBox repository at the machines that will be the master host and launch the manager service.

 ```
 git clone https://github.com/cloudspaces/BenchBox.git;
 cd BenchBox/manager;
 vagrant up;
 ```

-2. Once the manager service is running open a browser to the manager interface:

-Default address is: <a href="localhost:8888">Manager interface</a>
+2. Once the manager service is running open a browser to the manager interface: default address is: <a href="localhost:8888">Manager interface (localhost:8888)</a>

-3.
+3. Thrid step